pangolindex/scripts/README.md

 ### `/src/util/`
 This directory contains a collection of scripts aimed at understanding on-chain data better.
 Many of these scripts provide a GUI for related information.
-Notable functionality includes an overview of all the farms, single side staking expirations, and verification of tokenlist updates.
+Notable functionality includes single side staking expirations and verification of tokenlist updates.

 ### `/python`
 This directory contains all scripts wrote in python.